 You can get cheap ink from third parties (from a different brand to the brand of your printer - also known as non-OEM ink) for a number of printer models, whether the cartridges are new or refilled.

 In our tests, some cheap third-party inks produced great-looking prints at a fraction of the cost of branded ink.

-Ink cartridges reviews – Read our printer ink cartridge reviews including third-party print ink to choose the best printer ink for you.
+Are cheap ink cartridges any good? – Read our advice on cheap third-party printer ink and choose the best printer ink for you.

 Buy cheap ink cartridges online